GabrielLugooo/Owasp-Pass-Test/README.md

 ### Skills Learned

 - Understanding of OWASP guidelines for authentication and enforcement of passwords.
-- Proficiency in analyzing and interpreting node.js, jsno and yaml.
+- Proficiency in analyzing and interpreting node.js, Jason and Yaml.
 - Ability to generate and recognize signatures and patterns in Authentication, digital identtity, identtity proofing and session management.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.